A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 - Writing

-Resume objective examples for accounting/finance roles
+What are resume objective examples for accounting/finance roles?

 Financial analyst resume objective